Expedition 64

+Expedition 64 was the 64th long-duration expedition to the International Space Station.
+The mission began on 21 October 2020 with the undocking and departure of Soyuz MS-16 and ended on 17 April 2021 with the departure of Soyuz MS-17.

+Background, crew, and events

-Expedition 64 was the 64th long-duration expedition to the International Space Station (ISS), that began on 21 October 2020 with the undocking and departure of Soyuz MS-16.
-The Expedition started with the three crew members launched onboard Soyuz MS-17 and reached its full complement with the arrival of SpaceX Crew-1, the first operational flight of NASA's Commercial Crew Program (CCP).
-As Crew-1 consists of a crew of four instead of three like the Soyuz, Expedition 64 marks the beginning of operations for crews of seven on the ISS.
-In the final week of the mission, Soyuz MS-18 and its three cosmonaut crew joined the mission.
-The expedition ended on 17 April 2021 with the departure of Soyuz MS-17.
+The expedition started with the three person crew who launched onboard Soyuz MS-17 featuring ISS commander Sergey Ryzhikov and Sergey Kud-Sverchkov of Roscosmos, as well as NASA astronaut Kathleen Rubins.

+On 17 November 2020, the crew reached its full complement with the arrival of SpaceX Crew-1, the first operational flight of NASA's Commercial Crew Program (CCP), featuring NASA astronauts Michael S. Hopkins, Victor J. Glover, and Shannon Walker, as well as JAXA astronaut Soichi Noguchi.
+As Crew-1 consisted of a crew of four instead of three like the Soyuz, this marked the beginning of operations for crews of seven on the ISS.

+In the final week of the mission, Soyuz MS-18 and its three person crew featuring Roscosmos cosmonauts Oleg Novitsky and Pyotr Dubrov, as well as NASA astronaut Mark T. Vande Hei joined the mission.

+Events manifest

+Events involving crewed spacecraft are listed in bold.